Nagavali Express

-The Nagawali Express or Nagavali Express is a train belonging to the East Coast Railway.
+The Nagavali Express or Nagawali Express is a express train belonging to the East Coast Railway zone.
 It runs between Sambalpur and Nanded as a bi-weekly express train.
 The train first ran between Sambalpur and Nizamabad on 23 March 2003.
 The train was later extended from Nizamabad to Hazur Sahib Nanded.
 The frequency was increased from bi-weekly to tri-weekly in the 2013 rail budget.
 It was named after the Nagavali River.

 Service

 It serves the states of Odisha, Andhra Pradesh, Telangana and Maharashtra.
 It has 19 halts on its way.
-It starts from Sambalpur on Sunday, Monday and Friday at 08:50 and reaches Hazur Sahib Nanded on Monday, Tuesday and Saturday at 14:35.
-The train from Sambalpur to Nanded is numbered as 18309 and from Nanded to Sambalpur as 18310.
+It starts from Sambalpur on Sunday, Monday and Friday at 10:50 and reaches Hazur Sahib Nanded on Monday, Tuesday and Saturday at 13:45.
+The train from Sambalpur to Nanded is numbered as 20809 and from Nanded to Sambalpur as 20810.